NVIDIA/Fuser/doc/dev/tma.md

 ![Figure 6: Indivisible strided tile data](../reading/tma-modeling-in-depth/no-strong-correctness-data.svg)

 From the above figure, we see that there are two tiles where the first half tile is blue and the second half tile is red.
+However, the granularity on TMA that programmer has control of is per tile.
+There is no way for a programmer to tell the hardware that they want part of a tile to be filled with data but part of it filled with zero even if they are not out of boundary.

 The above observation leads to the following theorem: